Yahoo faces growing scrutiny over when it learned of data breach

 Verizon declined to comment on how the breach might affect the deal.
 Sources familiar with the transaction say Verizon and its advisers are still examining the situation before determining what actions if any might be taken.

-The Financial Times reported Thursday that embattled Yahoo Chief Executive Officer Marissa Mayer knew of the breach in July, citing a person briefed on the matter.
-Yahoo declined to comment on Friday when asked about Mayer's knowledge of the investigation. (on.ft.com/2daTJ4s)
+The Financial Times reported Thursday that embattled Yahoo Chief Executive Officer Marissa Mayer knew of the breach in July, citing a person briefed on the matter. (on.ft.com/2daTJ4s)

 The FT article did not specify if Mayer was aware of the hack announced Thursday or of a separate incident, in which a hacker calling himself Peace took to the dark web this summer to claim he was selling hundreds of millions of Yahoo credentials.